msolorio/docker_tutorial_notes/README.md

 Use `docker scan` to scan image for vulnerabilities

-View the layers of an image build from commands from the Dockerfile
+View the layers of an image built from commands from the Dockerfile
 ```sh
 docker image history <image-name>
 ```